NEW HOMES FOR SALE

 • Slab movement could damage plumbing if not controlled.

-• It is hard to get a mortgage for a manufactured home without a permanent foundation.
+• It is also hard to get a mortgage for a manufactured home without a permanent foundation.

 B. Piers: